 Drum Workshop's Collector's Series is all about custom drums built to the highest standard.
 You can choose from an array of shell materials and configurations, plus a huge palette of finishes and hardware options.
 Pictured is DW’s Cherry/Mahogany drum set.
 DW had previously used cherry as an outer veneer, but for the first time includes cherry as the sole wood in its Pure Wood series.

 This is a precisely constructed kit.
 The shells are round and the bearing edges textbook.
 It sounds as good as a modern kit gets.
 Mahogany has a warm musicality and Cherry has a darker sound, so the two complement each other well.
-The drums are sensitive too – approach them softly and they still articulate clearly with the tone opening up immediately.
+The drums are sensitive too – we approached them softly and they still articulated clearly - with the tone opening up immediately once we laid into them a bit more.

 DW continues to refine its already awesome Collector's Series.
 This new hybrid of cherry and mahogany offers a subtle variation of warm, sensitive and concise tones.
 But if that doesn’t quite float your boat, there are plenty of other custom options to choose from.